CHEAP SOLAR PANELS CHANGE THE RULES OF DESIGN OF FACILITIES IN COMMERCIAL ROOFING

 Many roofs are not perfectly facing south.
 This situation forces the designer to decide between modules to match the south to maximize energy efficiency or place them in the direction of the building to maximize the number of modules that can fit on the roof.

 It should also be a second criterion; what time of day energy is more valuable to the user.
-Some users may have a face at certain times or a higher energy consumption in others, that determines the need to account for this situation to maximize performance.
+Some users may have a face at certain times or a higher energy consumption in others, which determines the need to account for this situation to maximize performance.

 If we know that a part of the energy is to be poured, the price of electricity is higher in the afternoon, so this may be a criterion for optimization.